jxz12/EcoBuilder/README.md

-fix health and traits rendering beind and hide if empty tap and make pretty and hide and on finish double check the teams visualisations (better constrain for trophic, procrustes for nontrophic) more fidelity in link balls masks on menu screen remove/disable layout groups as soon as levels are spawned remove animators from all UI (especially in menu) release game with australian fires as angle?
+fix health and traits rendering beind and hide if empty tap and make pretty and hide and on finish double check the teams visualisations (better constrain for trophic, procrustes for nontrophic) more fidelity in link balls proper outlining (add another simpler mesh as outline within the same sprite.
+Links can be done in the shader) masks on menu screen batch levels on menu together by only adding a canvas when it is in card mode (as before lol) remove/disable layout groups as soon as levels are spawned remove animators from all UI (especially in menu) release game with australian fires as angle?